 Probe: Should the slogan focus more on information or emotions?

 10a.
 Next let’s talk about colors.
 What colors would be good for the packaging of a product like this?
+(Write all answers on the flipchart)

 10b.
 Why do you think these colors would be good for prenatal supplements?